-Technology is advancing so suddenly that our language to describe and explain it accurately is struggling to keep pace.
+Technology is advancing so quickly that our language to describe and explain it accurately is struggling to keep pace.
 As an example, with the myriad changes in the logistics industry, we're still only using one term—last mile tracking—to represent two different methods of new, advanced tracking.

 Last mile carrier tracking falls into two unique types of tracking systems:

 Last Mile Tracking, from the Customer Perspective

-Never before have consumers been so empowered with ready information and research to aid them in their buying decisions and find the lowest prices and most convenient shipping possibilities.
-Companies need to provide a stellar delivery experience that will resonate with customers and keep their business coming back.
+Never before have consumers been so empowered with ready information to aid them in their buying decisions and find the lowest prices and most convenient shipping possibilities.
+Companies need to provide a stellar delivery experience that will resonate with customers and keep them coming back.

 Lyft, DoorDash, and Uber changed the entire game, and consumer expectations will never be the same.
 They now expect clear communication and real-time information funneled to them about their orders.
-They usually desire particular pieces of information like trackable updates, delivered via a truck icon on a map, showing them exactly where the driver is with a live-updated ETA.
+They usually desire particular information, e.g. order tracking updates, delivered via a truck icon on a map, showing them exactly where the driver is with a live-updated ETA.
 They want to communicate with their fulfillment service providers and have the opportunity to rate their experience.
-And these assumptions aren't exclusive to eCommerce and brick-and-mortar retail buyers—anyone who brings business to B2B or orders food and collects it from a logistics supplier is going to have expectations that are similar.
+And these expectations aren't exclusive to eCommerce and brick-and-mortar retail buyers—anyone who brings business to B2B or orders food and collects it from a logistics supplier is going to have expectations that are similar.

-Tracking along the last mile for customers provides the ultimate visibility of their delivery and a sense of control they've come to expect.
-Just about any operation that ventures out to customer homes can reap the rewards of giving recipients last-mile tracking.
+Tracking across the last mile for customers provides the ultimate delivery visibility, plus a sense of control they've come to expect.
+Just about any operation that ventures out to customer homes can reap the rewards of giving recipients last-mile tracking in this way.

 How do you do it?
 For starters, several core requirements are necessary when building a smart system for customers to track their goods on the last mile:

 - SMS notification the morning of delivery

-- Capacity to easily speak with the driver
+- Capacity to easily communicate with the driver

-- Tracking functionality for real-time ETA via smartphone
+- Tracking functionality for real-time ETAs via smartphone

 - Opportunity to rate the encounter